douglasmarques/viva/README.md

 - user: test@test.com
 - pass: test1234

-**PhotoList:** Photos retrieved from Vivant photo service.
+**PhotoList:** Photos retrieved from photo service.
 Using longClick is possible to save photos to gallery and a normal click goes to photo details.

 **Photo Details:** Photo's name, photographer, likes and caption.
 Clicking on the heart is possible to un/favourite the photo.